MapsPeople/web-ui/packages/map-template/README.md

 }
 ```

-Use the web component in your HTML:
+Use the Web Component in your HTML:

 ```html
 <mapsindoors-map></mapsindoors-map>
 ```

-Add attributes to the web component as needed (see supported properties below).
+Add attributes to the Web Component as needed (see supported properties below).

-**Note!** The `external-IDs` and `app-user-roles` expect an array, which in a web component is handled differently (see example below).
+**Note!** The `external-IDs` and `app-user-roles` expect an array, which in a Web Component is handled differently (see example below).
 In your script, define the array of external IDs that you want to be shown on the Map Template.
 Then get a hold of the mapsIndoors map element using the `document.querySelector()` method.
 When you have the mapsIndoors map element, assign its prop `externalIDs` the array of external IDs that you defined at the beginning.